avleensingh156/PGD-Data-Science/IMDB Movie Data Visualisation/README.md

 - Plotting of graphs like scatter plot, distribution plot, count plot, heatmap, boxplot, bar plot using matplotlib and seaborn libraries.

+I have also provided a brief summary of the whole case study in a pdf.